madprops/huebot/README.md

 music = ["the beatles", "pink floyd"]

-Then calling .subject music will create a search string consisting of a random keywords item, and a random word from words.json
+Then calling .subject music will create a search string consisting of a random keyword item, and a random word from words.json

 For instance it could search youtube for "pink floyd butter".